 Geofencing in mobile app offers businesses an accurate marketing timing, it saves you tons of money that you would have otherwise spent on paid advertising.
 If you don’t have a lot of money for advertising, geofencing is a great way to grow your business with less money.

 Only 22% of businesses say they’re using hyperlocal targeting to its full potential.
-Yet global geofencing market is valued at US$ 2 billion for the year 2017-2022:
+Yet the global geofencing market is valued at US$ 2 billion for the year 2017-2022:

-Imagine the power of geofencing mobile app in business if rest of the 78% started using location-based targeting too.
+Imagine the power of geofencing mobile app in business if the rest of the 78% started using location-based targeting too.

 Gets Your Marketing Strategically Smarter

-You as an entrepreneur can target consumers in creative locations that relate to their business.
+You, as an entrepreneur, can target consumers in creative locations that relate to their business.

-When customers move near your competitor, they’ll receive a discount, special sale, or general information notification for your business instead, which could drive traffic away from your competitor and directly toward your own business.
+When customers move near your competitor, they’ll receive a discount, special sale, or general information notification for your business instead; which could drive traffic away from your competitor and directly toward your own business.
 Because mobile app geofencing possibilities are endless, small businesses can get creative to open up new opportunities.
 Agree?
 You must!